 - 2Written hurricane preparation plan + last 2 years of activation records.

-- 3Fuel handling SOP including spill response.
+- 3Fuel handling SOP including spill response — anchored by your EPA SPCC plan.

 - 4After-hours access protocol — keys, gates, security.